Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 The difference here is 127Kb which is **46%** of the original image.

-Let's compare zoomed in fragments:
+Let's compare zoomed-in fragments:

 |                    |                      |
 |--------------------|----------------------|
 | {{< figure src="photo-lossy-zoom.png" alt="zoomed in lossy image" title="Lossy WebP - 16Kb" >}} | {{< figure src="photo-lossless-zoom.png" alt="zoomed in lossless image" title="Lossless WebP - 143Kb" >}} |

-There is a visible glitch on the plant's pot texture, but most likely it will be lost to a human eye due to number of details and colors.
-The difference in the size is huge, and verdict is **lossy compression would be much preferable** in this case.
+There is a visible glitch in the plant's pot texture, but most likely it will be lost to a human eye due to the number of details and colours.
+The difference in the size is huge, and the verdict is **lossy compression would be much preferable** in this case.

 After running the experiments above on the bunch of PNGs, the requirement distilled itself: